 PVC is located near the Arizona/California border where the temperature tops 90°(f) most days.
 PVC is situated in the Sonoran Desert near the Colorado River.
-The school opened in 1947 with just 17 students and as of 2012, there were over 2,600.
+The school opened in 1947 with just 17 students and as of the latest reporting date, there were over 2,600.

 Estimated Costs & Financial Aid

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $13,800.
+To calculate a more personalized cost visit the net price calculator.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 Financial Aid Details

 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.

 |Percent of Students||Average Amount|